2018-19 super rules, New contributions and tax rules, TBARs, TSBs and FHSSS, SMSFs housekeeping

 A free co-contribution payment made by the government into your super account can be a great way to boost your super account if you have some money to spare.

 LATEST AGE PENSION CHANGES

-A common question for those nearing or in retirement is “How much money can you have before it affects your pension?”.
-This article details the rules around the Age Pension assets test (how much your savings and other assets are worth), which is one half of the means test (along with the income test) that determines how much Age Pension you could be eligible for.
+This article details the rules and limits of the Age Pension assets test (how much your savings and other assets are worth), which is one half of the means test (along with the income test) that determines how much Age Pension you could be eligible for.